NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Reese Locations/Burbraic.md

 {"dg-publish":true,"permalink":"/reese-locations/burbraic/"}
 ---

-An ancient Thri-Kreen city that was destroyed by the apotheosis of [[Some Characters/Daenogoth\|Daenogoth]].
+An ancient Thri-Kreen city that was destroyed by the apotheosis of [[Deities/Daenogoth's Lie\|Daenogoth's Lie]].
 Spanned the entire Wrathcarved Valley.
 Sil-Ahn was the patron god.